nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ```

 Nuts DID Documents are wrapped in a JWS (JSON Web Signature) to ensure cryptographic authenticity and integrity through
-([RFC004](rfc004-distributed-document-format.md)).
+[RFC004](rfc004-distributed-document-format.md).
 Please refer to that RFC on how to create the JWS.

-### 3.1 Namespace Specific Identifier (NSI)

-Identifiers are derived from public keys that are valid at the moment of creating the DID document.
-It MUST be the public key that corresponds to the private key that was used to sign the JWS.
+The JWS MUST be signed by the private part of the key pair.
 The public key MUST also be present in the `verificationMethods` and referenced by the `authentication` field.
-When multiple keys are present, one MUST verify in this matter.

 ### 3.2 Method operations